 The common method to test is to execute the SQL query embedded in the trigger independently first and record the result.
 Follow this up with executing the trigger as a whole.
 Compare the results.

-These are tested during both the black box and white box testing phases.
+These are tested in both the black-box and white-box testing phases.

 a) Since the UI and DB, integration is now available; we can insert/delete/update data from the front end in a way that the trigger gets invoked.
 Following that, Select statements can be used to retrieve the DB data to see if the trigger was successful in performing the intended operation.